urwahnawaz/BrainIntegrativeHub/README.md

 Prenatal or postnatal tags were assigned to samples depending on their numeric age where numeric age < 0 was labeled as prenatal and numeric age < 0 as postnatal.

-Ontology and nomenclature of brain regions
+Ontology and nomenclature of brain regions <br>

 The brain structures were divided into 4 main categories (regions): Cortex, Subcortex, Cerebellum and Spinal Cord.